 The new rule means that if 62-year old homeowners qualify for loans with reverse mortgage rates of around five percent, they will end up with 11 percent less money from their home than they would have received before the rule went into effect.
 It’s slightly worse for 80-year old homeowners, whose funds will experience a 12 percent reduction.

-If you’re thinking about applying for a reverse mortgage, then you need to know what costs are involved so that you can determine where you will stand financially.
-While these new rules will affect how much you can take out and what your premiums will be, reverse home mortgages are still extremely beneficial for anyone over the age of 62 who is looking for more financial flexibility in their life.
-For information about reverse mortgage rates or about applying for a reverse home mortgage loan in Denver or the surrounding areas, be sure to contact us at Alliance Mortgage Group today.
+If you’re thinking about applying for a reverse mortgage loan, then you need to know what costs are involved so that you can determine where you will stand financially.
+While these new rules will affect how much you can take out and what your premiums will be, reverse home mortgage loans are still extremely beneficial for anyone over the age of 62 who is looking for more financial flexibility in their life.
+For information about reverse mortgage loan rates or about applying for a reverse home mortgage loan in Denver or the surrounding areas, be sure to contact us at Alliance Mortgage Group today.